SuhasNY/link-hinter/README.md

-# Link Hinter
+# Link-Hinter

-**Link Hinter** is a Chrome extension that lets you navigate and open webpage links using just your keyboard.
+**Link-Hinter** is a Chrome extension that lets you navigate and open webpage links using just your keyboard.
 It is built for speed, efficiency, and keyboard-centric browsing — no mouse required.

 ## Key Features